patriciogonzalezvivo/thebookofshaders/12/README.md

 ## Fractal Brownian Motion

 At the end of previus chapter we were thinking on noise as random smooth waves.
 This *wavely* nature of noise is what makes it such an interdisciplinary concept.
-In fact, in acustics, sound is constructed by the manipulation of the amplitud and frecuency of a sine wave;
+In fact, in acustics, sound is constructed by the manipulation of the amplitud and frecuency of a sine waves.

 ```glsl
 y = amplitud + sin( frequency );